Omega-3 is good for your heart... so fish your heart out on the F/V Kiwi Au Kai and Kai Moana

 In 2019 we added an additional boat to provide a bit more comfort and room.
 “Kai Moana” is 26’ Raider powered with twin Honda 150s.
 The name Kai...as you know means food in Maori and Moana means sea.
 A perfect name for our seafood provider!
 Both vessels have heated cabins and a private head, (restroom for your landlubbers).

 Early spring kayak run to Heather Bay.

 Kiwi Au Kai dropping campers in Shoup Bay.

 Kai Moana dropping hikers in Galena Bay.

-Feel free to call or email any time with questions about availability, rates, or fishing and hiking opportunities!
-You may also visit us in Valdez's small boat harbor at slip M25; although we are often out and about with clients in Prince William Sound.
+Feel free to call or email any time with questions about availability, rates, or fishing and wildlife tours.
+You may also visit us in Valdez's small boat harbor at slip M26; although we are often out and about with clients in Prince William Sound.